egberts/egberts.github.io-src/content/articles/vim-debugging.md

 inoremap <F12> <C-o>:source $MYVIMRC<CR>
 ```

-Now you have a reload function key available at your very next
+Now you have a reload function key available at your next
 Vim edit session.

-Any changes you make to your `~/.vim/syntax/<test.vim>` will immediately
+Any changes you make to your `~/.vim/syntax/<test.vim>` will
 show the changes made by your recent changes to highlight syntax(es)
 at the press of F12 key.

 I saved myself from doing 18 keystrokes and going back and forth
 between two different terminal sessions by using this new F12 keystroke.

 * Now its 1st terminal, Vim `:w` command.
 * And 2nd terminal, F12 key to reload new syntax file.
 * Back and forth.

 OK, four keystrokes and a window switch (either by mouse or
 Alt-Tab key-combo on most Unix window managers).

 Still haven't started debugging yet.
 Blind Man Development Cycle, still.

 Continuous Status
 -----------------

 As I was about on my 5th of 134 pseudo-BNF syntax, more but serious
 debugging analysis is now required.
 The repeated hitting of F10 key
-at each cursor positions was starting to drive me mad just to give me
+at each cursor positions was starting to drive me mad and to give me
 a clearer picture.

 While searching the Internet for a better Vim syntax debugging
 solution, I found this HiLinkTrace (`hilinks`) Vim bundle from Charles
 Campbell (aka Dr. Chip).
 It's an older version
 4 but it works on my latest Vim v8.1!

-Update: There is a later version v4m at [Dr. Chip](http://www.drchip.org/astronaut/vim/vbafiles/hilinks.vba.gz) that is detailed on his [website](http://www.drchip.org/astronaut/vim/index.html#HILINKS).
+Update: later version v4m at [Dr. Chip](http://www.drchip.org/astronaut/vim/vbafiles/hilinks.vba.gz) is on his [website](http://www.drchip.org/astronaut/vim/index.html#HILINKS).

 But I got mine `git clone` from [Kergoth's Github](https://github.com/kergoth/vim-hilinks).